nsp/OpenSettlers/README.txt

 is also provided.

 JSettlers is an open-source project licensed under the GPL.
-The software is hosted at http://sourceforge.net/projects/jsettlers2 and at http://nand.net/jsettlers/devel/ .
-Questions, bugs, and patches can be posted at the sourceforge page.
+The software is hosted at http://github.com/nsp/JSettlers-CU .
+Questions, bugs, and patches can be directed there.

-                          -- The JSettlers Development Team
+                          -- The JSettlers-CU Development Team

 Contents